Spotlight on succession planning in Africa

 Is Africa ready to accept the concept of family office?

-With over 6,900 multi-millionaires in Africa and estimates suggesting the African wealth management market will grow by around 7% pa 2020-30, family offices will inevitably rise in popularity on the continent.
+There are over 6,200 multi-millionaires in Africa (US$10 million+) and the total private wealth held there is expected to rise by 30%, reaching USD 2.6 trillion by 2030.
+As a result, family offices are expected to rise in popularity on the continent.
 Whether next-generation entrepreneurs effectively begin their own family office or simply create bespoke structures for specific investment projects will depend on a number of factors including the intended investment period, the location of investments and their perceived risk.
 What matters is to have a holistic view of the situation.
 The solutions offered by the family office should encompass the human, social and financial family dynamics, succession planning and the transfer of wealth to the next generation.

 Africa's local solution to succession planning